Singularity-Coder/Instant-Kotlin/README.md

 // Strangely I could not print any extended ASCII characters other than the Euro symbol at 128.
 Extended ASCII characters start from 128 to 256.

 // Unicode Characters
 // There are a total of 143,859 characters today and growing.
-From spoken language characters to math symbols.
+From spoken language characters, math symbols, etc to emojis.
 So I won't list them here.

 // List all lowercase Characters val lowCaseCharArray: Array<Char> = Array(26) { 'a' } // 'a' is the starting value at 0th position